rrader/pstor/README.md

 pstor
 =====

-Symbiosis of EncFS and WebDAV (or whatever)
+Symbiosis of EncFS and WebDAV (or whatever) (Yandex.Disk in examples but it doesn't matter, you can use WebDAV you like)

 Creating storage
 --------------------